-The Huntsville Committee of 100’s primary focus is economic development.
+The Committee of 100 focuses on long-term strategies that impact economic development.
 The founding members established the organization with a laser focus on economic development, and many of the Committee of 100’s major accomplishments are a testament to this focus.

 More than half of our city governments’ tax base is supported by local sales taxes, making it critical that the Huntsville area maintain and grow its position as the regional retail center for North Alabama.
 To compete, our community must develop incentives to stimulate retail development.
 The six Tax Increment Financing (TIF) plans enacted in the past few years are excellent examples.
 Strategic planning for retail growth and national marketing initiatives should also be expanded.

 While the Committee of 100 works on economic development issues throughout Huntsville, Madison, Madison County, and the incorporated areas of Limestone County, our members believe that healthy economic regions include a vibrant and active downtown.
 The Committee of 100 worked for four years to form and get non-profit IRS status for Big Spring Partners, a privately funded organization to stimulate downtown development.
 It was modeled after a successful organization in Chattanooga and launched in October 2004.
 The Committee of 100 continues to financially and politically support this organization in its mission to bring new retail, residential, and commercial activity to stimulate the downtown economy and attract and retain the young professional workforce.
 The Committee of 100 also funded the first gateway to downtown Madison and continues to offer support to revitalization efforts.